krag-harsh/k_means_clustering/README.md

-# k_means_clustering
+# K means clustering
-I tried to implement k-mean clustering on my own using numpy in python for k=2.
+Implementing k-mean clustering using numpy in python for k=2.